 Citroen C3 MPG & CO2

-As frugal as the diesels are likely to be, the petrols are also pretty impressive.
+As frugal as the diesel is, the petrols are also pretty impressive.
 The least powerful petrol is the most efficient; the 82bhp version manages over 50mpg but emits 123-135g/km of CO2, giving it a middling BiK rating.
 The other 1.2-litre PureTech engine with 109bhp isn't much thirstier, and it's this engine that we recommend if you can afford it as the extra power makes it much easier to keep up with traffic.

 The 99bhp diesel engine in the Citroen C3 is the star of the economy show.
-Go for the 1.5-litre four-cylinder diesel engine and you should get some impressive figures, as Citroen claims up to 65mpg - similar figures to a Toyota Prius hybrid.
+Go for the 1.5-litre four-cylinder diesel engine and you should get some impressive figures, as Citroen claims up to 65mpg – similar figures to a Toyota Prius hybrid.
 The diesel's CO2 output and BiK band are also quite low (112-113g/km), and it occupies a lower BiK band than petrol versions.
 Diesel buyers can only choose the most expensive trim level, so nearly all buyers will find it more cost-effective to buy a petrol-engined C3.
 Every version of the Citroen C3 hatchback is liable for the standard VED road tax rate from the second year of ownership onwards.

-The Citroen C3’s three-year/60,000-mile warranty is pretty standard for the class, matching the likes of the Ford Fiesta, Skoda Fabia, SEAT Ibiza and Volkswagen Polo, while the Honda Jazz has a 90,000-mile limit on its three-year cover.
+The Citroen C3’s three-year/60,000-mile warranty is pretty standard for the class, matching the likes of the Ford Fiesta, SEAT Ibiza, Skoda Fabia and Volkswagen Polo, while the Honda Jazz has a 90,000-mile limit on its three-year cover.

 It is, however, slightly behind some other rivals.
-For example, both the Toyota Yaris and the Hyundai i20 come with a five-year warranty, but the Toyota is limited to 100,000 miles, whereas the Hyundai has no mileage limit.
-Finally, the Kia Rio gets a very impressive seven-year/100,000-mile warranty, but the Toyota Yaris can come with up to 10 years of cover, making Citroen’s warranty look a little meagre.
+For example, both the Renault Clio and the Hyundai i20 come with a five-year warranty, and the Hyundai has no mileage limit.
+The Kia Rio gets a very impressive seven-year/100,000-mile warranty, but the Toyota Yaris can come with up to 10 years of cover, making Citroen’s warranty look a little meagre.

 The 82bhp PureTech model is cheapest to insure, in group 13, while the 109bhp petrol is in group 22.
 The diesel BlueHDi is also in group 22, which is a similarly broad spread to rivals like the outgoing Peugeot 208, but still fairly high for a supermini.